sushisuj/union_shop/README.md

 - Union Shop App is a Flutter web experience that recreates key areas of the UPSU shop.
 It includes a promotional hero, dropdown-enabled navbar, collections landing page, and dedicated Essentials page featuring reusable product cards with overlay-entry dropdowns.

 ## Key Features
-- Sticky navbar with “Shop” dropdown rendered via OverlayEntry
+- Sticky navbar with dropdown using OverlayEntry
-- Collections page with hero-style tiles (Essentials, Winter, Merchandise, Personalisation)
+- Collections landing page with hero-style tiles for Essentials, Winter, Merchandise, Personalisation
-- Essentials collection page showing product cards for men’s and women’s hoodies
+- Essentials page with reusable product cards and overlay dropdowns
-- Consistent purple promo banner and shared footer across pages
+- Consistent purple promo banner and shared footer
 - Responsive grid layouts using GridView.count and adaptive aspect ratios
+- Product detail pages with add-to-cart functionality and confirmation popups
+- Cart page showing items, grand total, checkout button and order summary page
+- Search bar with dropdown results
+- Personalisation page supporting text input
+- Sale and essentials pages with filters

 ## Installation and Setup